-Elizabeth (Beth) Jewett teaches in Canadian Studies.
-Her areas of expertise include Canadian history, environmental history, and sport history.
-Dr. Jewett’s current publications revolve around her two ongoing research projects: the history of golf course landscapes in Canada and the history of the maple syrup industry in Canada.
+Elizabeth (Beth) Jewett teaches in Canadian Studies and History.
+Her areas of expertise include environmental history, Canadian history, American cultural histories, transatlantic and Atlantic World histories, food history, and history of sport and leisure.
+Dr. Jewett’s current publications revolve around her two ongoing research projects: the history of golf course landscapes and the history of the maple syrup industry in Canada.

 Current Teaching in Canadian Studies

 - War and Society in Europe: From Napoleon to Nuremburg (1815-1945)

 - Representing Canada (CANA-1011) Team taught - tutorial instructor

 - Canadianscapes: Defining Canada in the 21 st Century (CANA3991)